MrOnak/cli_todo/README.md

 variable to an absolute path.
 Files will be automatically created if they don't exist.

-You might also want to symlink the `todo` script to `~/.local/bin` or another directory in your `PATH` for ease of access.
+You might also want to symlink the `todo.zsh` script to `~/.local/bin/todo` or another directory in your `PATH` for ease of access.

+## upgrading

+As always, it is good practice to make backups of the `todo.txt` and `done.txt` files before upgrading this application.

+I've changed the way the content of both tiles is interpreted after v1.0.0:
+If you upgrade from v1.0.0 or earlier, an upgrade works fine if you `todo.zsh clean` before the upgrade.
+Otherwise your done tasks appear in both lists, but another `todo.zsh done N` for those will fix it.